danielpizarrotadres/how-linux-works/README.md

     Unix has a directory hierarchy that starts at /, sometimes called the root directory.
 There are several standard subdirectories in the root directory such as /usr.

   When you refer to a file or directory, you specify a path or pathname.
 When a path starts with / (such as /usr/lib) it is a full or absolute path.

+  A path component identified by two dots (..) specifies the parent of a directory.
+For example, if you are working in /usr/lib, the path .. would refer to /usr.
+Similarly, ../bin would refer to /usr/bin.